dundd2/IFY-Website-Design-and-Development-Homework-2023-akibTsuu-Film-Productions/README.md

 # ISC-WSDD-Homework-2023

-This is a website project created for the ISC Website Design and Development  Homework in May 2023.
+This is a website project created for the  Website Design and Development  Homework in May 2023.
 For more information please check that 2 docx files

 About